 Grand Valley State University values the guiding principles of sustainability in helping to meet the current needs of our faculty and staff members and students without compromising the needs and resources of future generations.
 We are committed to working with our community partners to create a sustainable future for our university, our community, and our region.
 We will model applied sustainability best practices in our campus operations and administration, education for sustainable development, student involvement, and community engagement by promoting social responsibility, encouraging environmental stewardship, and creating efficiencies and value for the work we perform.
 We will provide our students with excellence in education for sustainable development by imbedding theory, systems-oriented thinking, and service-learning into our curricular and extracurricular programs.

-The Allendale CampusThe 1,304 acre Allendale Campus is located 12 miles west of Grand Rapids and is home to state-of-the-art facilities that include 122 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Zumberge Library.
+The Allendale CampusThe 1,322 acre Allendale Campus is located 12 miles west of Grand Rapids and is home to state-of-the-art facilities that include 122 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Mary Idema Pew Library Learning and Information Commons.
 The university currently has 6,068 beds, the majority being on the Allendale Campus.
 For detailed information regarding these locations, please see the Campuses section of the online catalog.

 The Robert C. Pew Grand Rapids Campus

-The 38-acre Pew Grand Rapids Campus is comprised of two separate sites with a total of 11 buildings and three leased spaces in downtown Grand Rapids.
+The 67-acre Pew Grand Rapids Campus is comprised of two separate sites with a total of 12 buildings and two leased spaces in downtown Grand Rapids.
 The principal buildings are the Richard M. DeVos Center, the L.V.
-Eberhard Center, and the Cook-DeVos Center for Health Sciences.
+Eberhard Center, the L. William Seidman Center, and the Cook-DeVos Center for Health Sciences.
 These state-of-the-art facilities include 57 classrooms, 78 research laboratories, 23 lab prep rooms, 11 computer labs, and the Steelcase library.
 For detailed information regarding these locations, please see the Campuses section of the online catalog.